eunyjeon/algo-practice/README.md

 # Algorithm Practice
 This is a repository where I do techinical interview prep and practice algorithm problem solving skills.
-Each subfolder has its own README file and JavaScrpt file with a different whiteboarding or coding challenge question that I've encountered.

-Each README file has
-* a problem description/prompt
-* expected outcomes

-Each JS file is structured similarly with
-* My first attempts at the problem (mostly with brute force approach without external help)
-* Optimized solutions after looking up sources
-* Additional notes
-* code to run test cases

 ## Problems (~9/15)
 This list will be constantly updated.